njaffe/Image_classification_neural_network/README.md

-# Project_5 Using image classification to identify intertidal invertebrates
+# Project 5: Using a neural network to classify images of intertidal invertebrates

 My Metis project 5.